hughperkins/coriander/doc/installation_windows_inprogress.md

 - right-click `llvm-tblgen`, and do `build`
 8. scroll down, locate `llvm-headers` project
 - right-click, `build`
-~~9. back in cmake, unselect `LLVM_BUILD_RUNTIME`, and `LLVM_BUILD_TOOLS`
-- click 'configure' then 'generate'
-- switch back to msvc ide
-- say 'reload all', when asked
-- locate the project 'install', right click, then 'build'~~
 9. from the Explorer window, navigate to the `build` folder, and then navigate to the subfolder `include\llvm`
 - copy the folders `Config`, `IR`, and `Support` into `c:\program files\include\llvm`
 10. open the 'MSBuild Command Prompt for VS2015'